Help us improve your experience.

 An Ansible role is a set of tasks and supporting variables, files, templates, and modules for configuring a host.
 Starting in Ansible 2.10, Ansible supports Ansible Content Collections, a format for distributing Ansible content that is not included as part of the Ansible base installation.
 Ansible collections can include a wider range of content, including modules, playbooks, plugins, and roles.
 Ansible collections also have their own repositories and can be developed and released independently from the Ansible base installation.

 In Ansible 2.9 and earlier, you can manage Junos devices by using the modules provided in the Juniper Networks Juniper.junos role or by using the core modules provided as part of the Ansible base installation.
 Starting in Ansible 2.10, the Juniper.junos role and the Ansible core modules are superseded by the corresponding collection.
 With the introduction of Juniper Networks’ juniper.device collection, the modules in the Juniper.junos role were duplicated under new names in the collection and thus retain the same functionality and parameters as the original modules, with the exception of the provider parameter.
-Although the Juniper.junos role can coexist with the juniper.device collection and will work in later releases, we recommend that you use the juniper.device collection, because new features are only being added to the collection going forward.
+We recommend that you use the juniper.device collection, because new features are only being added to the collection going forward.

 How to Execute Modules on Junos Devices

-To use collections and roles that are hosted in the Ansible Galaxy repository, you must first install Ansible on the control node and then install the collection or role.
-For more information about installing the juniper.device collection or Juniper.junos role, see Ansible for Junos OS Server Requirements.
+To use the collections that are hosted in the Ansible Galaxy repository, you must first install Ansible on the control node and then install the collection.
+For more information about installing the juniper.device collection, see Ansible for Junos OS Server Requirements.

 Ansible modules can perform operations on a managed node.
 Typically, the Ansible control node sends a module to a managed node, where it is executed and then removed.
 In this scenario, the managed node must have the ability to execute the module.
 Because most Ansible modules are written in Python, Ansible typically requires Python on the managed node.

-The Juniper Networks modules in the juniper.device collection and the Juniper.junos role, however, do not require Python on the managed nodes.
+The Juniper Networks modules in the juniper.device collection, however, do not require Python on the managed nodes.
 In contrast to the typical operation, you execute the modules locally on the Ansible control node, and the modules use Junos PyEZ and the Junos XML API over NETCONF to interface with the managed node.
 This method of execution enables you to use Ansible to manage any supported Junos device.
 Figure 1 illustrates the communication between the Ansible control node and a managed Junos device.

 Figure 1: Ansible Communication with a Junos Device Ansible Communication with a Junos Device

-To use the modules in the juniper.device collection or the Juniper.junos role, the playbook or command must:
+To use the juniper.device collection modules, the playbook or command must:

-• Specify the collection or role—To specify the collection or role, include the collections or roles key in the play.
+• Specify the collection or FQCN—To specify the collection, include the collections key in the play.
 Alternatively, you can omit the collections key and instead reference collection content by its fully qualified collection name (FQCN), which is the recommended method.

 • Execute the modules locally on the control node—To run Ansible modules locally, you define the connection parameter as local, for example, by including connection: local in your playbook or including --connection local on the command line.